lexperdue3/lexperdue3/README.md

 📂 Repository Structure

-Each project is stored in its own directory and includes:

-1. A Python script (.py file) implementing the project
+All projects are stored within this single repository and cosists of a Python script (.py file) implementing the functionality.

-2. A README file with a brief description of the project and how to run it

-3. Sample input/output files or images, if applicable

 📌 Future Plans